 Simple, wholesome pumpkin pie made with maple sugar served on a deliciously delicate gluten-free crust?
-Sign me up please!
+Sign me up, please!
 I put this together last week because we hadn’t really had enough pumpkin pie on Thanksgiving (or rather, we can never have enough pumpkin pie).

 I love keeping the pumpkin custard very simple in a pie, enough to be smooth and rich and not so sweet that the flavor of the pumpkin is overpowered.
 In the recipe I’m sharing today, I reduced the amount of sugar and used a mix of maple and coconut sugars to bring a deeper, darker note of sweetness.
-The crust is equally simple, made from oat flour, almond flour, and a little bit of arrowroot to help bind the flours.
+The crust is equally simple, made from oat flour, almond flour, and a little bit of arrowroot to help bind the flour.
 It’s definitely a little crumbly, but I like that here paired with the velvety custard.
 I always make pumpkin pie as a Christmas dessert, and this is the one I’ll be serving this year.

 Til next time — N x

 Gluten-Free Pumpkin Pie with Maple Sugar and Cream